Non-Hermitian skin clusters from strong interactions: Conclusion

-{\textit{Discussion. --}} Our simple model with asymmetric two-body hoppings (Eq.~1) is a paradigmatic representation of non-reciprocal non-Hermitian physics in the strongly interacting limit where single-body energetics are quenched.
-While asymmetric couplings have been associated with the well-known single-particle NHSE, our purely interacting model exhibits various new, previously undiscovered clustering behavior [Table~I (3-7)].
+Our simple model with asymmetric two-body hoppings (Eq.~\eqref{H}) is a paradigmatic representation of non-reciprocal non-Hermitian physics in the strongly interacting limit where single-body energetics are quenched.
+While asymmetric couplings have been associated with the well-known single-particle NHSE, our purely interacting model exhibits various clustering behavior [Table~\ref{table1} (3-7)].
 As a departure from conventional NHSE, these cluster states are mostly translation invariant, even if they require OBCs, as in topological skin clusters (4).